brennonyork/gaia/README.md

 FAQs
 ----
-Q: Why does GAIA natively drop the user into the Python REPL?
+Q: Why does GAIA natively drop the user into the Python REPL?</br>
 A: Because.